idos-network/nitro-enclave-experiment/aws-nitro-kernel/README.md

 # AWS Nitro Enclave Kernel

-This repository contains a customized kernel configuration for AWS Nitro Enclaves with FUSE filesystem support enabled.
+This repository contains a customized kernel configuration for AWS Nitro Enclaves with NBD support enabled.

 ## Prerequisites